 The benefits factor ranges from 2.9 to 0 where a benefits factor of 1 is equivalent to a traditional resource.
 The Benefits Factor Function will be fixed during the initial deployment.
-PJM will review the benefits factor as operational conditions warrant the re-evaluateion of the relationship when needed.
-These operational conditions could include, among other factors, changes to the regulation signal tuning parameters, significant changes in the set of resources providing regulation service, and changes to the regulation requirement.
+PJM will review the benefits factor as operational conditions warrant the re-evaluate the relationship when needed.
+These operational conditions could include, among other factors, changes to the regulation signal tuning parameters, changes in the set of resources providing regulation service, and changes to the regulation requirement.

-The Benefits Factor will be fixed during the initial deployment. -PJM determines the benefits factor based on the expected impact that fast-following resources have on the NERC reliability criteria.
-Determination of expected response will be based a combination of offline models, analysis of the regulation signals, and the historical operational data as it accumulates.
+PJM determines the benefits factor based on the expected impact that fast-following resources have on the NERC reliability criteria.
+Determination of expected response will be based a combination of off-line models, analysis of the regulation signals, and the historical operational data as it accumulates.
 Historical operational data will be given increasing weight to the benefits factor determination over time.
-Changes to the benefits factor function will be made periodically-on annual basis to based recommendation after review at of the Operating Committee at their discretion.
+Changes to the benefits factor function will be made periodically after review at the Operating Committee.